KratosMultiphysics/Kratos/docs/pages/Kratos/Processes/process.md

 summary:
 ---

+# Processes

+This section intends to descrive what is a process in Kratos and the different interfaces that are available from python.

 ## Description

 Processes in kratos are a set of utilities that will be executed during an `AnalysisStage`.
 The main characteristic of the procsses is that they have a set of fixed execute points (see [AnalysisStage Sequence Diagram](../Sequence_Diagrams/General/AnalysisStage)):